Welcome to Silicon Overdrive!

 With Safe Documents, users don’t have to worry about taking action to ensure the document is safe.
 The built-in feature checks the document against threats before allowing it to open.

-To enable Safe Documents for your organisation, visit aka.ms/documentation/SafeDocs.
+To enable Safe Documents for your organization, visit aka.ms/documentation/SafeDocs.

 Remote Work Setup Guides

-There are new guides available for admins in the Microsoft 365 Admin Centre, to help admins save time on configuration and deployment tasks.
+There are new guides available for admins in the Microsoft 365 Admin Center, to help admins save time on configuration and deployment tasks.

-The new remote work set up guide also helps reduce the strain on your organisation’s VPN infrastructure and to setup remote access for desktops and apps.
+The new remote work set up guide also helps reduce the strain on your organization’s VPN infrastructure and to setup remote access for desktops and apps.

 To get started, visit the new guide via aka.ms/SetupGuidance.